Working Partners

 • Contact

-Working Partners Workshops invite you to join us for a collaborative, interactive professional development opportunity dedicated to helping you identify, assess and plan for successful industry-education partnerships.
-View our results to see how our previous cohorts have benefited from participating.
+Working Partners Workshops invite you to join us for a collaborative, interactive professional development opportunity proven to help you identify, assess and plan for successful industry-education partnerships.
+View our results to see how our previous attendees have benefited from participating.

 Why participate?
 You will: